Sanford Diller: Personal life

-In 1951, Diller married Helen Samuels (born 1928), the daughter of Jewish immigrants from Poland and a fellow Berkeley graduate whom he had met in college.
+In 1951, Diller married Helen Samuels (born 1928), the daughter of Jewish immigrants (however, her father, William, was born in Denver, Colorado and met Helen's mother, Dora Lipsky in Lodz, Poland) and a fellow Berkeley graduate whom he had met in college.
+Helen was born at Mount Zion Hospital (now part of UCSF) and lived on Pierce Street in San Francisco.
 Her father was a clothing salesman and shop owner.

-They have three children: Brad Diller, Ron Diller, and Jackie Safier, president of Prometheus.
+The Dillers have three children: Brad Diller, Ron Diller, and Jackie Safier, president of Prometheus.
 Diller lived in Woodside, California.

 Sanford Diller is also the second cousin of the well known media executive, Barry Diller.